sebastian-alcantara/Web-Sebastian-Alcantara/gatsby/src/blog/2019-09-01-django-get-requests.markdown

 ### The JavaScript:

 Next, lets write the **JavaScript** code to listen for the click and to send the `GET` request.
-Lets say we want to ask the server for the last name associated to the first name that was in the button and replace the text in said button with it:
+Let's say we want to ask the server for the last name associated to the first name that was in the button and replace the text in said button with it:

 ```javascript
 document.querySelector('#test-button').onclick = () =>